sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 BLOCKED
 VERIFIED
 ABANDONED
+Only:
+VERIFIED
-Only VERIFIED means the acceptance criteria have been satisfied.
+means acceptance criteria have been satisfied.

-42. MANDATORY STOP RULE
+60. MANDATORY STOP CONDITIONS
 An agent must stop when:

-the active task is verified complete the active task is blocked required user input is missing an architectural conflict is discovered scope would materially expand required behavior cannot be verified another task owns the affected area

-The agent must not search for additional work.
-A clean stop is successful execution.

-43. CHECKPOINT STRATEGY
-Create checkpoints at meaningful milestones.
-Examples:

-Hero structure complete
-Hero desktop verified
-Hero mobile verified
-Hero motion verified
-project-card system complete
-video dialog complete
-real media integrated
-responsive pass complete
-accessibility pass complete
-performance pass complete

-The purpose is recovery and traceability.
-A checkpoint does not prove correctness.
+the task is verified
+the task is blocked
+user input is required
+a protected decision conflicts with implementation verification cannot be completed scope would materially expand another task owns the affected area required production media is missing a major architecture change is required

+Do not improvise through blockers.

-44. VERIFICATION CONTRACT
+61. VERIFICATION CONTRACT
-Every task must define verification appropriate to its scope.
-Examples:
-Hero

-desktop
+Verification must match the task.
+Do not claim:

+“Everything works.”

+unless the relevant behavior was actually checked.
+Verification should state what was tested.
+For visual tasks, inspect actual layouts.
+For responsive tasks, check:

+desktop/laptop
+tablet
 mobile
-scroll behavior
-reduced motion
-overflow

-Navigation

-desktop
-mobile
+For interaction tasks, check:

+mouse/touch interaction
-keyboard
+keyboard interaction
 focus
-expanded/collapsed state

-Video

-opening
-playback
-closing
 Escape
-focus restoration
-failure state
-mobile

-CSS

-affected components
-responsive behavior
-overflow
-visual regressions

-No verification may be claimed without actual evidence.
+loading
+errors
+cleanup

+For motion, check:

+standard motion
+reduced motion

-45. DEFINITION OF DONE
+62. DEFINITION OF DONE
-A task is complete only when:
+A task is DONE only when:

+required implementation exists
+scope was respected
-implementation exists where required relevant rules are followed existing functionality remains intact required behavior is verified relevant responsive behavior is checked relevant accessibility behavior is checked relevant performance implications are considered diff is reviewed no obvious unfinished implementation remains handoff state is recorded
+existing functionality remains intact required behavior was verified responsive behavior was checked where relevant accessibility was checked where relevant performance was considered where relevant
+Git diff was reviewed
+no obvious unfinished work remains handoff information is recorded

-Only then may the task become:
+Then the task can become:
 VERIFIED

-46. STOP CONDITIONS
-The agent must STOP instead of improvising when:

-a required user decision is missing required media is missing an architectural decision is unclear a protected decision would need to change verification cannot be completed another subsystem must be redesigned scope would materially expand credentials or external configuration are required

-Report the blocker and wait.

-47. GIT RECOVERY BOUNDARY
+63. GIT CHECKPOINT RULE
 Before meaningful implementation:

+inspect branch
-inspect Git status
+inspect status
-understand branch
-inspect relevant history
+inspect relevant history when useful

 After meaningful implementation:

 inspect diff
-verify intended files changed
-verify unrelated files did not change create a coherent checkpoint when appropriate
+confirm intended files changed confirm unrelated files did not change create a coherent checkpoint where appropriate

-A commit does not prove correctness.
+A commit is not proof of verification.

-Verification is still required.
+64. PARALLEL AGENT RULE
+Parallel agents are allowed only when their scopes are genuinely isolated.
+Do not run multiple agents simultaneously on overlapping:

+files
+components
+CSS systems
+JavaScript systems
+project data
+architecture
+design decisions
+active task ownership

+When uncertain:

+Work sequentially.

+More agents do not automatically mean faster progress.

-48. EFFICIENCY PRINCIPLES
+65. EFFICIENCY RULE
 The objective is:

-maximum verified forward progress per unit of agent effort.
+Maximum verified progress per unit of agent effort.

 Not:

 maximum code generated
+maximum tokens consumed
+maximum tool calls
-maximum agents
+maximum files touched
 maximum commits
-maximum files changed
-maximum visible activity
+maximum agent activity

-Therefore:

-prefer one informed agent over conflicting agents reuse repository state avoid repeated full-project discovery divide work by logical boundaries keep tasks small preserve partial work verify before handoff stop when blocked never restart without evidence never work ahead
+Prefer:

+small tasks
+clear boundaries
+targeted inspection
+reuse
+localized changes
+meaningful checkpoints
+precise handoffs
+minimal repeated discovery

-49. NIM / API BUDGET AWARENESS
+66. NVIDIA NIM / MODEL BUDGET RULES
-When working through a model or API with token, rate, or context limits, agents must work efficiently within those constraints.
-Agents must avoid unnecessary:

-full-repository rereads
-repeated searches
-redundant tool calls
-oversized prompts
-repeated explanations
-unrelated analysis
-unnecessary file rewrites
+Some agents or models may operate under:

+tokens-per-minute limits
+context limits
+credit limits
+rate limits

+The project must account for this.
+Agents should minimize unnecessary model usage.
+Avoid:

+repeatedly reading the entire repository repeating the same documentation redundant searches unnecessarily huge prompts unrelated analysis rewriting entire files for localized changes repeatedly verifying unrelated work that is already verified

-The agent must not waste the available NIM/API budget on work outside the active task.
+Available model budget should primarily go toward the active task.

-If an API rate/token limit is reached:
+67. RATE-LIMIT RECOVERY
+If a model/API reaches its limit:

 stop safely
-preserve the current repository state preserve the active-task handoff state do not restart the task allow the next available session/agent to resume from the checkpoint
+preserve repository state
+preserve task state
+document the current handoff
+do not restart completed work
+allow another agent/session to continue from the recorded state

-Rate limits must never cause the project to lose progress.
+A model limit must not cause project progress to disappear.

-50. HUMAN DECISION GATES
+68. HUMAN APPROVAL GATES
-Explicit user control is required for:
+Explicit approval is required before:

-final project selection changes final profile photograph changes major visual direction changes major architecture changes significant dependency additions changing protected decisions changing approved copy changing supplied production media final showreel selection changes final production content changes deployment approval
+changing the visual direction
+changing the blue/white palette changing approved copy changing project selection changing supplied production media changing the primary reel changing the profile image changing the primary positioning turning reference recreation into the main proposition major architecture changes adding major dependencies materially changing site structure

+Agents may identify problems and propose solutions.
-Agents may prepare options but must not invent user decisions.
+Agents must not invent the user's decision.

-51. DOCUMENTATION RESPONSIBILITIES
+69. DOCUMENT RESPONSIBILITIES
-.ai/12/CURRENT-STATE.md
+CURRENT-STATE.md
 Answers:

 What is true right now?

-.ai/13/DESIGN-DECISIONS.md
+It records the current repository reality, current implementation, media state, task state, and verified facts.

+DESIGN-DECISIONS.md
 Answers:

-Why was an important decision made?
+Why was an important design or architecture decision made?

-.ai/14/CURRENT-PLAN.md
+It records the reasoning behind protected decisions.

+CURRENT-PLAN.md
 Answers:

-What are we building, what is approved, what are we doing next, and how must agents execute it?
+What are we building, what is approved, how should agents execute it, and what happens next?

+70. SOURCE-OF-TRUTH HIERARCHY
+For implementation reality:
+actual repository > CURRENT-STATE.md
+For approved execution direction:
+CURRENT-PLAN.md + DESIGN-DECISIONS.md
+For production media:
+exact media and URLs supplied by Sanjan
+For user decisions:
+explicit current user instruction
+When sources conflict:
+STOP.
-Do not duplicate these responsibilities unnecessarily.
+Do not silently choose.

-52. CURRENT EXECUTION STATE
+Report the conflict.

+71. CURRENT PROJECT STATUS
+Current project foundation includes:

+repository
-The documentation and project-control system are ready.
+.ai documentation system
-The repository is not greenfield.
-The project already has an implementation foundation.
-The production media has now been supplied.
-Therefore:
+implementation foundation
+homepage foundation
+Projects page foundation
+reusable video-dialog foundation
+centralized project data
+responsive foundation
+supplied Cloudinary production media approved copy approved positioning approved blue/white palette supplied screenshot/reference direction agent-control protocol

-the project is ready to begin implementation work.
+The project is intended to proceed through controlled implementation rather than uncontrolled “vibe coding.”
-No additional state-control task is required before HERO-01.

-53. CURRENT ACTIVE TASK
+72. CURRENT ACTIVE TASK
-Task ID:
 HERO-01
-Status:
-READY
+Status: READY
-Task:
+Objective
-Inspect the existing Hero implementation and define the exact modification boundary.
+Inspect the existing Hero and establish the exact implementation boundary for the final Hero.
-This is the first implementation task.
-It is inspection/planning only.
+Required actions
+The agent must:

+read the relevant .ai documentation inspect Git status inspect the existing Hero inspect relevant HTML inspect relevant CSS inspect relevant JavaScript inspect responsive behavior inspect current media handling inspect profile image integration compare current implementation against the approved Hero direction identify reusable code identify necessary changes identify dependencies identify risks define the smallest safe implementation boundary define HERO-02 verification strategy

+Forbidden during HERO-01
-The agent must NOT implement the final Hero during this task.
+The agent must NOT:

+implement the final Hero
-Required output:

-current Hero structure
-relevant files
-reusable implementation
-required modifications
+redesign unrelated sections
+begin HERO-02
-dependencies
+introduce new dependencies
-risks
-consequences
-smallest safe implementation boundary verification strategy for HERO-02
+perform unrelated refactoring
+change approved copy
+change palette
+change visual direction

-Acceptance criteria:
+Acceptance criteria
+HERO-01 is complete only when:

-existing Hero is understood
-affected files are identified
-reusable code is identified
-unnecessary rewrites are ruled out implementation boundary is clearly defined no unrelated files are modified final Hero is not implemented
+the current Hero is understood relevant files are identified reusable code is identified unnecessary rewrites are ruled out screenshot implications are identified responsive implications are identified media implications are identified implementation boundary is defined verification strategy is defined no unrelated files are modified final Hero is not implemented

-When complete:
+Then:
 STOP.

-54. NEXT TASK
+73. NEXT TASK
-After HERO-01 is reviewed and explicitly marked VERIFIED:
+After HERO-01 is explicitly marked:
+VERIFIED
+the next task is:
+HERO-02
-HERO-02 — Implement the final photo-led Hero.
+Implement the final photo-led Hero using the verified HERO-01 plan.
-The next task must be explicitly assigned.
 No agent may automatically proceed to HERO-02.

-55. FINAL OPERATING PRINCIPLE
+74. FINAL OPERATING LOOP
+Every task follows:
+READ
+↓
+INSPECT
+↓
+UNDERSTAND
+↓
+PLAN
+↓
+IMPLEMENT ONE TASK
+↓
+VERIFY
+↓
+DOCUMENT
+↓
+STOP
+↓
+NEXT TASK
+The system exists to prevent:

+duplicated work
+lost progress
+conflicting edits
+uncontrolled scope
+agent restarts
+unnecessary token consumption
+invented project decisions
+accidental redesign
+broken handoffs
+premature implementation

-The project must always have:
+The project should always be understandable to a competent new agent from the repository itself.
-one product direction
-one authoritative execution plan one active task one task owner one defined scope one verifiable stopping point one clear handoff
-The purpose of multiple AI agents is continuity and efficient execution—not independent agents making independent decisions.
-Every agent must leave the repository in a state where the next competent agent can determine: what exists → what changed → what is verified → what remains → exactly what to do next.
+One project direction.
+One authoritative plan.
+One active task.
+One owner.
+One defined scope.
+One verification point.
+One clean handoff.